Love Me Like Your Secondary

 As much as it was a blow to my ego, I was never a threat to Jack's relationship with Jill.
 In his version of the truth, I was a blip - a distraction, an interlude, an intermission.
 Why would he mention me at all?
 I faded from Jack's life.
 Jill is still there.
 In Jack's version, I am not the truth.
 Jill is.
 And his relationship with me?
 That was the lie.

 Perhaps Jack's commitment to Jill is precisely why he lies.
-Perhaps his desire to provide Jill with the reality her ego craves is precisely why he hides from her.
+Perhaps his desire to provide Jill with the stable reality her ego craves is precisely why he hides from her.
 His deception is not an act of cruelty, but an act of mercy.
 An act of true love.
 Jack may be having his cake and eating it, but I hesitate to paint Jill as a victim here.
 What if, instead, we see her as a beneficiary?
 The same way Jack is.
 The same way I was.

 Jack may get to occupy two worlds, but he also has to live with the burden of his deception, the pain of his own failure, the knowledge of his inability to be the kind of partner Jill thinks he is.
 I don't know about the morality of it all, but that sounds like a painful enough existence to me.
-I may have had to suffer through the burden of my damaged ego, but I got the independence and honesty I crave.
+I may have had to suffer through the burden of my damaged ego, but I got the independence and honesty I was craving.
 And Jill?
 I can only speculate, but I believe she has chosen for herself, in her own way.
 Jill is not a child.
 She is not being held against her will.
 If she wanted the truth, as fleeting of a thing as it may be, I don't think she would have to look very hard or pry too deeply to find it.
 After all, Jill has had just as many opportunities to confront the myths of stability and monogamy as I have.
 My opinion may be a controversial one, but I believe Jill is living in the exact reality that she wants.
 I don't pity her.
 One way or another, we all find the reality we seek.

 So where is the lie?
 Isn't the illusion of a thing the same as having the thing itself?